rocky/python-xasm/HOW-TO-USE.rst

 ::

-   EXTENDED_ARG 1  # Neded because below offset is greater than 255 away
+   EXTENDED_ARG 1  # Needed because below offset is greater than 255 away
-   JUMP_FORWARD 259  # Should really be 3
+   JUMP_FORWARD 259  # Should really be 3 (= 259 - 256)

 We should have a better API to generate instructions from inside Python.
 This is pretty straightforward to do.